Directed by: Jean-Marc Vallee || Produced by: Robbie Brenner, Nathan Ross, Rachel Rothman

 DBC is further strengthened by an atypical performance by Jared Leto as a transgender drug addict who also suffers from AIDS.
 Leto provides a fine compliment to McConaughey’s more traditional role of a Southern conservative who grows to become less of an asshole.
 They have terrific chemistry.

 Outside its two leads, the film is less consistent.
 While the film opens with a captivating prologue and demonstrates creative cinematography here and there, for the most part, the camerawork is uninspiring.
 Another problem is Jennifer Garner’s equally uninspired turn as McConaughey’s doctor and love interest.
 Every scene with her screams mediocrity and lacks any sort of passion at all.
 However, the biggest weakness of the film is how the narrative fails to build on its main character once Woodroof initiates the titular Dallas Buyer’s Club.
 The story hits its rhythmic peak after McConaughey decides to take charge of his treatment, starts his business, overcomes his homophobic feelings, and butts heads with the FDA.
-Nothing is added to the story or to further develop Woodruff’s character after 3/4 of the film’s running time.
-The last half hour or so is a narrative plateau.
+Nothing is added to the story or to further develop Woodruff’s character in its final act, which is indicative of the film’s overall poor pacing..
+The last forty minutes or so are a narrative plateau.

 The fact that DBC remains interesting despite all those missteps is impressive.
 The many socioeconomic and personal dilemmas its screenplay tackles with relative ease and dexterity are worth the price of admission alone, as are McConaughey’s and Leto’s performances.
 It’s unfortunate that both the film’s writing and direction are just OK, not great, but it’s hard to knock a film that’s so honest, straightforward, and has such a charismatic lead.
 And to that end, McConaughey will probably receive Academy attention for his first real success in a non-mass-produced Hollywood schlockfest… and I think that we should all encourage him 🙂